“I’m not lost for I know where I am. But however, where I am may be lost.” ― A.A. Milne

 My mom (who is even more overwhelmed than I am) voluntarily finished ironing my scarred dress so I could get the rest of my stuff together.
 My Sunday School kids were awesome.
 Perfect.
 I was completely scattered this morning and they just rolled with it instead of running over me.
 Katie E came to the fellowship hall, offered her help, and basically saved my life by finishing up the tables when I disappeared to children’s church.
 When the kid lost it in children’s church Aniston came to see if she could lend a hand, and then helped me scramble to finish the fellowship hall.
 My dad pitched in to sort a huge jumbled stack of papers that I needed for the people at training.
 Not only did Margareta W take my place in children’s church today, but she also stayed after the training and cleaned up.
 Laura M stayed to help with the registration set up until evening church started.

 So many other people let me grab them at the last minute and give them jobs, and not a one of them grouched at me.
 Even better, they all helped joyfully.
-Benjamin and Danial, I don’t even remember what I asked you to do, but I do remember you jumped to it.
-Luke, not only did you do what I asked, but you noticed and did what else needed to be done.
+I don’t even remember what I asked Benjamin and Danial to do, but I do remember they jumped to it.
+Luke not only did what I asked, but noticed and did what else needed to be done.
 And Isaac, Merrick, David, and Garrett cheerfully passed out the papers I never got a chance to put on the tables.
 Melanie A and Christina A were everywhere, I really don’t know what we would have done without them.
 So many people helped during the madness of the VBS lunch and I am sure I don’t even know half of everything they all did.